Why It Can Be Hard To Stick To A Diet

 It’s Hard To Stick To A Diet When It’s Antisocial

 Many people see weight loss as a ‘no pain, no gain’ endeavour.
-Perhaps they want to lose weight by a specific date such as a wedding or holiday- they might not give themselves much time to lose the weight, and resort to extreme measures such as VLCDs.
-Although people do lose a lot of weight quickly on such diets, and find the rapid weight loss results highly motivating, VLCDs can be very anti-social and are therefore hard to fit into a busy social life.
-Some such diets might prohibit alcohol, for example, and if a person really enjoys alcohol, having to cut this out completely can be very hard to sustain for more than a few weeks, or even days, making it very hard to stick to a diet.
-Such a diet might mean that the person has to avoid eating out in restaurants, or if they do they might take a diet food pack with them (I have heard of a lot of people doing this when following certain commercial weight loss plans), but this can make them feel isolated and that they’re missing out- and quite rightly so!
-If they do follow through and lose the weight, then weight gain is inevitable if they go back to their old eating habits because the diet plan was in such contrast to their usual way of eating.
+Perhaps they want to lose weight by a specific date such as a wedding or holiday- they might not give themselves much time to lose the weight and resort to extreme measures such as VLCDs.
+Although people do lose a lot of weight quickly on such diets and find the rapid weight loss results exciting and highly motivating, VLCDs can be very anti-social and are therefore hard to fit into a busy social life.
+Some such diets might prohibit alcohol, for example, and if a person really enjoys alcohol, having to cut this out completely can be hard to sustain for more than a few weeks, or even days, making it hard to stick to the diet plan.
+VLCDs can make eating out difficult, or if a person does attend restaurants they might take a diet food pack with them and ask for hot water in the restaurant to hydrate their food pack.
+This can cause a sense of ‘FOMO’ (fear of missing out), and as we’re social animals by nature, it’s unlikely that many people would be willing to tolerate such a way of life for long.
+And if they do stick to it, how sustainable will the weight loss results be at the end, especially if they go straight back to their old eating habits again?
+Some people do complete VLCD plans and manage to maintain their new weight long-term, but in many cases weight gain is inevitable if they go back to their old eating habits because the diet plan was in such contrast to their usual way of eating.

 Strict Rules Can Lead To Rebellion

-If we embark on a strict diet with rigid rules we can end up placing ourselves in a mental cell of deprivation.
-If we don’t allow ourselves to eat the foods we enjoy, we’re bound to start craving them sooner or later, and we may become frustrated and decide to break free from the rules.
+If we embark on a strict diet plan with rigid rules we can end up placing ourselves in a mental cell of deprivation.
+If we don’t allow ourselves to eat the foods we enjoy, we’re bound to start craving them sooner or later and we may become frustrated and decide to abandon the rules.
+Something I hear regularly is the labelling of foods as ‘good’ or ‘bad’.
 No one food is bad, it’s how often you eat it and how much of it you eat that counts.
-People rely on willpower to lose weight, but willpower is like a battery- it runs out!
-Rather than denying yourself the foods you enjoy and eating those foods you think you should be eating, instead take a more relaxed attitude to weight loss and give yourself permission and choice, whilst taking into account nutritional value wherever possible.
-It’s much better to adopt an ‘80/20’ approach where 80% of the time you’re trying to eat pretty well, rather than trying to eat perfectly 100% of the time- the latter might kick-start that inner rebel!
-In addition, try developing some mindful eating skills so that you get into the habit of having a dialogue with yourself to help you make better food choices most of the time such as thinking before you eat, eating only when you’re hungry, stopping when you’re full, and generally being more thoughtful about what you eat rather than eating mindlessly on ‘autopilot’.
+People rely on willpower to not eat the ‘bad’ foods, but willpower is like a battery- it runs out.
+Rather than denying yourself the foods you enjoy and eating those foods you think you should be eating, try to take a more relaxed approach and give yourself permission to eat the foods you enjoy- when we have choice we can start to relax around food.
+When we have strict rules we can feel anxious or miserable, and it can also ignite the inner rebel, which starts wanting the ‘bad’ foods.
+It’s much better to adopt an ‘80/20’ approach where 80% of the time you’re aiming to eat pretty well, rather than trying to eat perfectly 100% of the time- the latter might kick-start that inner rebel.
+Try to neutralize foods rather than categorising them as ‘good’ or ‘bad’.
+Give yourself permission to eat all foods whilst being mindful and taking into account the nutritional components of foods to give the body the nutrients it needs- start making foods decisions that are in your own best interest, most of the time.

-It can be hard to stick to a diet because dieting can encourage a black and white mindset- this means that you’re either trying to be ‘good’ and eating perfectly in accordance with your weight loss plan, or you’re being ‘bad’ and eating exactly how you please, perhaps mindlessly making poor food choices and overeating.
+It can be hard to stick to a diet because dieting can encourage a black and white mindset- this means that you’re either trying to be ‘good’ and eat perfectly in accordance with your weight loss plan, or you’re being ‘bad’ and eating exactly how you please, perhaps mindlessly making poor food choices and overeating.
 Examples of all or nothing behaviour include weekday restraint and weekend overindulgence, or starving before a holiday and completely overindulging whilst you’re away.
-These kinds of behaviours mean that you completely undo all the effort you make whilst you’re being ‘good’, which means that in the long-term you just don’t get the result you’re striving for.
-Try not to label foods as ‘good’ or ‘bad’, as eating ‘bad’ foods can lead to self-judgement and potentially a feeling of ‘I’ve blown it’, leading us to quit the diet altogether.
+These kinds of behaviours mean that you completely undo all the effort you made whilst you were being ‘good’, which means that in the long-term you just don’t get the results you’re striving for.
+Labelling foods as ‘good’ or ‘bad’ is a reflection of that unhelpful black and white mindset.
+Eating ‘bad’ foods can lead to self-judgement and potentially a feeling of ‘I’ve blown it’, leading a person to quit the diet altogether.

 Make Food Your Friend Not Your Enemy

-Although it can seem daunting to stop dieting and aim for more ‘middle-way’ eating, setting up new eating habits just takes a bit of practice.
+Although it can seem daunting to stop dieting and aim for more ‘middle-way’ eating, setting up new mindful eating habits just takes a bit of practice.
 Don’t be hard on yourself, be patient with yourself, and start off with baby steps on a new way of eating that enables you to escape the diet trap.
-Going on diets can make us feel miserable and even anxious, but by becoming a more mindful eater and giving yourself more permission, you can start to feel a lot more free and relaxed around food, and start seeing food as a friend, not an enemy.
+Going on diets can make us feel miserable and even anxious, and it can even damage our relationship with food, but by becoming a more mindful eater, adopting a more flexible mindset, giving yourself more permission and feeling less guilty around food, you can start to feel a lot more free and relaxed around food, and start seeing food as a friend, not an enemy.

 For more information about how I support clients with their weight loss and weight maintenance goals, see ‘Services‘.